-1. Draw a bar diagram to show how to solve each of the following word problems, and write the associated equations:

-- Addition and subtraction bar diagrams need labels - Multiplicative comparison bar diagrams need labels - Other multiplication and division bar diagrams do not need labels - Each bar diagram needs an addition or multiplication equation (which may be a missing part equation) - Some bar diagrams should also have a subtraction or division equation.
+- 1. Draw a bar diagram to show how to solve each of the following word problems, and write the associated equations: - Addition and subtraction bar diagrams need labels - Multiplicative comparison bar diagrams need labels - Other multiplication and division bar diagrams do not need labels - Each bar diagram needs an addition or multiplication equation (which may be a missing part equation) - Some bar diagrams should also have a subtraction or division equation. - a.

-a.
 Sandra had 4 erasers left after she gave 7 erasers to her friends.
-How many erasers did she start with?
+How many erasers did she start with? - b.

-b.
 Marie has 8 blue balloons and 5 red balloons.
-How many more red balloons than blue balloons does she have?
+How many more red balloons than blue balloons does she have? - c.

-c.
 Kyle has 9 transformers.
 He has 3 more than his sister.
-How many does his sister have?
+How many does his sister have? - d.

-d.
 Amanda has 6 origami cranes.
-How many more does she need to make to have 10 origami cranes? e.
+How many more does she need to make to have 10 origami cranes? - e.
 Paul had 14 cookies.
 He gave some to his brother, and now he has 8.
-How many cookies did he give to his brother?

-f.
-A tootsie roll costs 4φ .
-Ross has 24φ .
-How many tootsie rolls can he buy?
+How many cookies did he give to his brother? - f.
+A tootsie roll costs $4\phi$ .
+Ross has $24\phi$ .
+How many tootsie rolls can he buy? - g.

-g.
 A toy train can go 20 feet in 5 seconds.
-How many feet can it go in one second?
+How many feet can it go in one second? - h.

-h.
 A Jar of jam has 8 ounces of jam in it.
-How many ounces of jam are in 5 jars?
+How many ounces of jam are in 5 jars? - i.

-i.
 John has 4 pencils.
 Nathan has 5 times as many pencils as John.
-How many pencils does Nathan have?
+How many pencils does Nathan have? - j.

-j.
 Kyle has 24 crayons.
 He has 3 times as many crayons as Clara.
-How many crayons does Clara have?

-2. Show two ways of doing each calculation that are different from the standard algorithm a.36 + 29 c.
-92 - 38
+How many crayons does Clara have? - 2.
+Show two ways of doing each calculation that are different from the standard algorithm.
+Know how to show at least one strategy for each on an open number line.